h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

 * 40 000 rows, 5 features  ~ 2h 13m 31s
 * 50 000 rows, 5 features  ~ 4h  4m 18s

+**The sum of constraints is smaller the time is faster - it uses MCF calculation until all constraints are satisfied then use standard K-means.**

+Expected time with various sized data when sum of constraints is only 2/3 of data size:

+* 10 000 rows, 5 features  ~ 0h  1m 54s
+* 20 000 rows, 5 features  ~ 0h  7m 46s
+* 30 000 rows, 5 features  ~ 0h  m s
+* 40 000 rows, 5 features  ~ 1h m s
+* 50 000 rows, 5 features  ~ 1h m s

 Constrained K-Means with the Aggregator Model